JackFurby/Bootscout-theme/README.md

 * A logo can be set to appear in the top left had side of each page
 * Two menus can be set at any one time (one as the navbar and one as extra information in the footer)
 * Various page templates have been created to make editing the site easier
-* theme options have been created to set useful information about the scout group / district / county
+* Theme options have been created to set useful information about the scout group / district / county
-* (WIP)a carousel can be displayed on the front page displaying recent posts
+* A carousel can be displayed on the front page displaying recent posts
+* Two banners can be set either side of the main content
+* Bootscout setting is available to manage some theme options by site editors

 ### Setting up the theme
 1. Download the latest release (keep it in .zip format)